BeehiveForum/BeehiveForum/docs/readme.txt

 You need web hosting which provides:

-  - PHP 4.2.0 or above
+  - PHP 4.3.2 or above
   - MySQL 4.1.16 or above

 1.1.1 Requirements Notes
 ========================

+- Beehive Forum requires PHP 4.3.2 as a minimum, but we recommend installing the latest PHP5 release where ever possible.

+- MySQL 4.1.16 or newer is required by Beehive Forum.
+As with PHP we recommend installing the latest release of MySQL 5 if possible.

-- As a minimum Beehive Forum requires the following privileges on the database and tables it runs from:
+- As a minimum Beehive Forum requires the following privileges on the MySQL database and tables it runs from:

   SELECT, CREATE, CREATE TEMPORARY TABLES,
   INSERT, ALTER, UPDATE, INDEX, DELETE and DROP.

-- You may optionally grant the FILE permission to speed up the creation of the dictionary during installation but Beehive Forum doesn't require it to remain enabled.
+  You may optionally grant the FILE permission to speed up the creation of the dictionary during installation but Beehive Forum.
+Once installation has completed you may restore the default permissions without suffering any reduced functionality.

 1.2 Instructions
 ================